mwdomino/zerocfg/README.md

 	}
 	```

 - No key duplication is allowed.
-Each option key must be unique to ensure a single source of truth and avoid boilerplate.
+Each option key must be unique to ensure a single source of truth and avoid boilerplate
 - Simultaneous use of keys and sub-keys (e.g., `map` and `map.value`) are not allowed

 ### Unknown values